famous last words

 "Curtain!
 Fast music!
 Lights!
 Ready for the last finale!
 Great!
 The show looks good.
 The show looks good."

-— Florenz Ziegfeld, broadway producer, 1869-1932
+— Florenz Ziegfeld, Broadway producer, 1869-1932